tamberg/iotgauge/README.md

 Then, close and reopen the Arduino IDE to load the library.

-### Upload the IoT Gauge Web service source code
+### Get the IoT Gauge Web service source code

-Right click and download [IoTGaugeWebService.ino](https://bitbucket.org/tamberg/iotworkshop/raw/tip/ESP8266/IoTGaugeWebService/IoTGaugeWebService.ino) and open it in the Arduino IDE, then click the upload button.
+Right click and download [IoTGaugeWebService.ino](https://bitbucket.org/tamberg/iotworkshop/raw/tip/ESP8266/IoTGaugeWebService/IoTGaugeWebService.ino) and open it in the Arduino IDE.

-(Or copy & paste the source code into a new Arduino sketch, then click the upload button.)
+(Or copy & paste the source code into a new Arduino sketch.)

 ### Set RELAY_DOMAIN, LOCAL_NETWORK_SSID and _PASSWORD